sebous/cookbook/README.md

 # Cookbook w/o bloat
+> recipe parsing logic is still under development, some recipes might not work, things can change

 - Purpose of this webapp is to remove bloat from recipes and save them for future use.
 - Saves a lot of scrolling time while cooking 😄
 - Just paste recipe url and recipe will be saved as markdown for future use.